2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-oliwialosko/RAPORT.md

 **Goal:** Measure per-request latency at sustained load across all four environments.

 ### Latency Data
 All endpoints were warmed up prior to testing.
 Due to AWS Academy limits, Lambda concurrency was strictly capped at 10.
-The table below represents the performance of all four environments across different concurrency (`c`) levels.
+The table available in `results/figures/figure4_latancy_table.png` represents the performance of all four environments across different concurrency levels.

-The completed table is available in `results/figures/figure4_latancy_table.png`

 ### Analysis

 **1. Concurrency Scaling Behavior (Lambda vs. Always-On)** As seen in the table, Lambda's p50 latency stays almost completely flat when concurrency increases from `c=5` to `c=10` (~312ms to ~313ms).
 This happens because Lambda scales purely horizontally; AWS provisions a dedicated, isolated execution environment for every concurrent request, meaning requests do not compete for the same CPU cycles.
 In contrast, Fargate and EC2 experience a massive p50 latency spike (jumping from ~850ms to ~4000ms) when concurrency increases from `c=10` to `c=50`.
-Because these environments utilize a single, fixed-capacity instance/task (e.g., a `t3.small` with 2 vCPUs), the sudden influx of 50 concurrent requests causes severe resource contention and thread queuing.
+Because these environments utilize a single, fixed-capacity instance/task, the sudden influx of 50 concurrent requests causes severe resource contention and thread queuing.

 **2. Server-side vs. Client-side Latency Discrepancy** There is a massive difference between Lambda's `Server avg` (~65ms) and the client-side `p50` (~312ms).
 This discrepancy of roughly ~240ms is almost entirely caused by physical geographic limitations.
 The client-side tests were executed from a local machine in Poland, while the AWS resources were hosted in the `us-east-1` (N. Virginia) region.
 The cross-continent Network RTT (trans-Atlantic fiber optic transit) adds a hard physical delay to every client measurement, whereas the `Server avg` reflects purely the internal compute time within the AWS data center.